surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

-The step-sequencer of **LFO 1** has an extra pane at the top of the step-editor that will re-trigger the two regular envelopes of the voice (AEG and FEG) at each step if it is checked (black) at that particular step.
+The step-sequencer of **LFO 1** has an extra pane at the top of the step-editor that will re-trigger the two regular envelopes of the voice (The Amplitude and Filter Envelope Generators) at each step if it is checked (black) at that particular step.

 ![Illustration 14: Envelope retrigger pane of Voice LFO 1](./images/Pictures/illu14.png)